-- Provide high level advice, assistance and support to the Corporate Executive and to staff conducting reviews and investigations of the deaths of certain Aboriginal children and family and domestic violence fatalities in Western Australia, complaint resolution involving Aboriginal people and own motion investigations. - Raise awareness of, and accessibility to, the Ombudsman's roles and services to Aboriginal communities and support cross cultural communication between Ombudsman staff and Aboriginal people.
+- Provide high level advice, assistance and support to the Corporate Executive and to staff conducting reviews and investigations of the deaths of certain Aboriginal children and family and domestic violence fatalities in Western Australia, complaint resolution involving Aboriginal people and own motion investigations; and - Raise awareness of and accessibility to the Ombudsman's roles and services to Aboriginal communities and support cross cultural communication between Ombudsman staff and Aboriginal people.

-A Senior Aboriginal Advisor position was established in January 2018 to assist the Principal Aboriginal Consultant in this important work, and in 2020-21, the Ombudsman created a critical new executive position, Senior Assistant Ombudsman Aboriginal Engagement and Collaboration, which will be advertised in July 2021.
+A Senior Aboriginal Advisor position was established in January 2018 to assist the Principal Aboriginal Consultant in this important work, and in 2021-22, the Ombudsman created a critical new executive position, Assistant Ombudsman Aboriginal Engagement and Collaboration, which was advertised in April 2022.

-Significant work was undertaken throughout 2020-21 to continue to build relationships relating to the family and domestic violence fatality review function with Aboriginal and regional communities, including by communicating with:
+Significant work was undertaken throughout 2021-22 to continue to build relationships relating to the child death review jurisdiction with Aboriginal and regional communities, for example by communicating with:

-- Key public authorities that work in metropolitan and regional areas; - Non-government organisations that provide key services such as health services to Aboriginal people; and - Aboriginal community members and leaders to increase the awareness of the family and domestic violence fatality review function and its purpose.
+- Key public authorities that work in regional areas; - Non-government organisations that provide key services, such as health services to Aboriginal people; and - Aboriginal community members and leaders to increase the awareness of the child death review function and its purpose.